surmwill/recycler_unity/README.md

 protected abstract void OnRebindExistingData()
 ```

-Lifecycle method called instead of [`OnBindNewData`](https://github.com/surmwill/recycler_unity/blob/master/README.md#onbindnewdata) when the entry is bound - but to data it had before (and still currently contains).
+Lifecycle method called instead of [`OnBindNewData`](https://github.com/surmwill/recycler_unity/blob/master/README.md#onbindnewdata) when the entry is retrieved from recycling and bound.
+Here, the only difference is the data being bound is the same data that the entry had before (and still currently contains).
 We might, for example, resume a paused async operation here instead of starting it all over again.
-By default, nothing gets reset when an entry gets sent to recycling; hence we can pick up
-from the state right where we left off, just before it got recycled.
+By default, nothing gets reset when an entry gets sent to recycling; hence we can pick up from the state right where we left off, just before it got recycled.

 ### OnSentToRecycling
 ```